Gloria Macapagal Arroyo

 PCW’s GREAT Women Project integrated environmental components to ensure that women’s microenterprises would operate within the bounds of sustainable productions.10

-GAD concerns have been integrated in the national peace process through the formulation of the Philippine National Action Plan on Women, Peace and Security to implement the United Nations Security Council Resolutions 1325 and 1820.11
+GAD concerns have been integrated with the national peace process by formulating the Philippine National Action Plan on Women, Peace, and Security to implement the United Nations Security Council Resolutions 1325 and 1820.11

-The PCW participated in the taskforce on Micro, Small and Medium Enterprise (MSME) Statistics tasked to address the need for sustainable up-to-date and publicly available database of MSME.12
+The PCW participated in the task force on Micro, Small, and Medium Enterprise (MSME) Statistics, tasked to address the need for a sustainable up-to-date, and publicly available database of MSME.12

-Finalized the Gender and Development Code Guidelines, which guides the formulation of an LGU’s comprehensive piece of local legislation or ordinance to support its efforts in promoting, protecting and fulfilling women’s human rights towards the attainment of gender equality and women’s empowerment.14
+Finalized the Gender and Development Code Guidelines, which guide the formulation of an LGU’s comprehensive piece of local legislation or ordinance to support its efforts in promoting, protecting, and fulfilling women’s human rights towards the attainment of gender equality and women’s empowerment.14

-The NCRFW collaborated with the Philippine Center for Entrepreneurship for the Go Negosyo: Babae, Yaman Ka ng Bayan, the biggest women event of the year that featured negosyo basics—best marketing practices for small enterprises, entrepreneurial financial management, leadership styles, competitiveness in the export market, and technology utilization.15
+The NCRFW collaborated with the Philippine Center for Entrepreneurship for the Go Negosyo: Babae, Yaman Ka ng Bayan, the most significant women’s event of the year that featured negosyo basics—best marketing practices for small enterprises, entrepreneurial financial management, leadership styles, competitiveness in the export market, and technology utilization.15

 The NCRFW unveiled the PhilGAD portal, the country’s electronic gateway to gender and development.
 It was NCRFW’s online knowledge base for information on GAD activities and Filipino women’s status in the Philippines.17

 The following judges were awarded with Gender Justice Awards II:

 • Judge Marilyn L. Yap